 District 20 sponsors a total of 120 Career Start students each year; qualified second year students are given priority.
-Depending on interest and numbers of applications, the D20 application process for first year Career Start may be quite competitive.
+Depending on interest and numbers of applications, the D20 application process for first year Career Start may be quite competitive, and all applicants must meet academic qualifications for concurrent enrollment to be considered (See page 32).